sirjoealot/xmrig-setup/README.md

 This project is licensed under the [MIT License](LICENSE).

 ---

-For more information about Xmrig, visit the [official repository](https://github.com/xmrig/xmrig).

 **Disclaimer: Use this script at your own risk.
 Make sure to review the code before executing it on your system.**
 ```